A Long Tradition

 Redrawing the Boundaries

-A traditionally dynamic site for intellectual pursuit, the department has made important contributions to redrawing the boundaries of German studies as discipline, especially during the last three decades.
+A traditionally dynamic site for intellectual pursuit, the department has made important contributions to redrawing the boundaries of German studies as a discipline, especially during the last five decades.
 In the mid-1980s, Professors Hinrich C. Seeba and Frederic Tubach initiated Berkeley’s Interdisciplinary Summer Seminars in German Studies on “National Identity,” sponsored by the DAAD and taught by Professor Anton Kaes for several years.
 These endeavors were seminal for the creation of three “Centers of Excellence” in the U.S., with Berkeley being the first, later renamed “Center for German and European Studies.”
 Our annual Berkeley Interdisciplinary German Studies Conference, organized by graduate students, grew out of these initiatives and, in 1993, began a tradition that is still continuing.
 During those years, the department became a laboratory for multidisciplinary research that incorporated questions of German thought and philosophy, film and media, social and political history, including discourses around gender and migration.

 This cross-disciplinary lens opened literature to the broader cultural environment that nourishes it.
 While expanding the field, we have maintained the essential role of literature within German studies and regularly teach canonical works of German-language authors from 1200 to the present.
 Throughout our research, courses, and colloquia, we seek to mediate between the analysis of literature as historical product and the appreciation of literary language on its own terms; between close textual analysis and theory-driven inquiries; between high culture and popular media; and between scholarship and social engagement.
 Our dissertations show that we embrace diverse methodological and theoretical perspectives.
 What unites us is our commitment — in the open spirit of UC Berkeley — to continually explore new ways of thinking about the field and our position in it.